SearchWP Blog

 In the next step, you can choose the type of page template you want to create.

-Then, enter the name of your template and press the Create Template button.
+After that, simply enter the name of your template and press the Create Template button.

 Step 3: Choose One of the Ready-Made Product Archive Pages